Home

 As you stand on this corner try to imagine what it must have looked like back in 1801 when the streets were made of dirt, no traffic lights, power lines did not exist, and no cars traveled up and down the streets.
 Imagine if you can what it might have looked like on May 31, 1801 when each of the founders of the Supreme Council arrived to establish the first meeting of the Supreme Council at this site.

-(When leaving Broad and Church Street go towards Meeting Street to St. Michael’s Church)
+(When leaving Broad and Church Street go towards Meeting Street to St. Michael’s Church that is located on the left side of the street.)

 St. Michael’s church was completed in 1761 and is the oldest church edifice in the city of Charleston.
 Built on this same spot was the first church of St. Philip’s or as the population called it, “Church of England.”

-When the first president of America, George Washington (a known mason), made his southern tour through Charleston in 1791 he attended church services here at St. Michael’s.
+When the first president of America George Washington (a known mason) made his southern tour through Charleston in 1791 he attended church services here at St. Michael’s.
+Many dinners were held in his honour to which two of them given to him were by the Society of the Cincinnati and the Ancient Grand Lodge of Masons.

-During the year 1811-1812, Dr. Dalcho and his wife owned pew number 89.
+During the year 1811-1812, Dr. Dalcho and his wife owned pew number 89 at St. Michael’s church.
 The location of this pew is in the same location today as it was in 1811.

 On December 26, 1817, The Grand Lodge of South Carolina Ancient York Masons and the Grand Lodge of South Carolina met for the last time in two separate locations as two separate Grand Lodges in Charleston, South Carolina.
 On this same night they met together for the first time to elect the officers for the newly formed Grand Lodge.